Georgia State University: 2005–2015

-After the release of the 2006 master plan update, a host of new building activity occurred on campus.
+After the release of the 2006 master plan update, a host of new building activities occurred on campus.
 A $20 million refurbishment to the Pullen Library complex was completed during the 2006–07 school year.
 Multiple new units of on-campus housing were built, including the 2,000 bed University Commons in 2007, a new dormitory named Freshman Hall (later renamed Patton Hall) in 2009 and a conversion of a former Wyndham Garden Hotel and a Baymont Inn & Suites into a new 1,100 occupancy dormitory named Piedmont North.
 New Greek housing was built in 2010 along Edgewood Avenue.
 The Citizens Trust Building on Piedmont Avenue was purchased by the university to make room for offices and student services in 2007.
-The Parker H. Petit Science Center was completed in 2010, opening up state of the art science laboratories and teaching space.
+The Parker H. Petit Science Center was completed in 2010, opening up state-of-the-art science laboratories and teaching space.
 In 2013, Georgia State started operating from the original home of the Trust Company of Georgia and the SunTrust Bank, the 25 Park Place Building, a 26-floor skyscraper located adjacent to Woodruff Park in the heart of downtown Atlanta.
 The building currently houses many academic units of the College of Arts and Sciences, including the Dean's Office, the University Advisement Center, and facilities of the School of Public Health.
 In May 2015, the College of Law was moved to its new building at 89 Park Place after the land was donated to the university.